Sim0nD3p/PySM/README.md

 # PySM
 ##To do:
 - streamline partModel.xml
-  - Save catalog to xml file
-  - save the changes made to partModel in settings
-  - add master file in appData for part catalog (add settings option)
-  - load master file on startup
+- clean up partModel and bug on auto import
+- add filter type
+- think about storage

   - template for importing (create and select)